Tax & Estate Considerations Of Property Division In Connecticut and New York

-A couple who obtains a divorce in Connecticut or New York faces many changes in their lives, and it is the goal of Heidi E. Opinsky divorce firm, to minimize the impact these events have on her clients.
+A couple who obtains a divorce in Connecticut or New York faces many changes in their lives, including the division of their property and assets.
+A New York estate planning lawyer like Heidi E. Opinsky can help minimize the impact these events have on her clients.
 In determining how to approach the distribution of assets, it is important for someone with high net worth to contemplate the tax implications of the division before agreeing to a plan for the allocation of assets.
 In addition, it is necessary to make sure the long-term plans of the parties are modified to reflect the new situation.
 If proceeding before the court, individuals should work with their attorney to have a strategy about what type of distribution will best suit the circumstances.

 Some of the tax and estate-related considerations that may arise in a

 high-asset divorce include: